To take part, you will need to register with IQVIA; this is the company collecting data on behalf of the ONS and the University of Oxford.

 We will only use names and date of birth where this is absolutely necessary to link to your NHS and ONS records.
 We will use your postcode to try to work out how COVID-19 is spreading around the country.
 At the point when they are collected in your home, all samples and study records will be identified only by a code for your household and each person in it joining the study, together with month and year of birth and not the actual date of birth.

 Information that can identify you will only be held by the ONS and IQVIA for the purposes of the study.

 Responsible members of the University of Oxford may be given access to data for monitoring and/or audit of the study, to ensure that the research is complying with applicable regulations.Back to table of contents

-Your nose and throat swab will be tested at the National Biosample Centre using the standard test to find out if someone currently has the coronavirus (COVID-19), even if they do not have symptoms.
-We will send the result of this test back to your GP, who will be able to discuss it with you.
+Your nose and throat swab will be tested at one of the Lighthouse Laboratories (at Milton Keynes (the National Biosample Centre) or Glasgow) using the standard test used in the national testing programmes to find out if someone currently has the coronavirus (COVID-19), even if they do not have symptoms.

 The nose and throat swab will be destroyed once the test is done.